Knowledge base

 - Click on the chevron to the right of the blue button Create an email address.

-- Choose to Create a redirection address:
+- Choose to Create a redirect address:

-2. Add a new redirection address
+2. Add a new redirect address

-Once on the redirection page:
+Once on the redirections page:

 - Name the email address that will receive the redirected emails (it will be valid on the main domain and its linked domains).